-NSAIDs may mask symptoms of infection and fever Gastro-intestinal bleeding, ulceration or perforation, which can be fatal, has been reported with all NSAIDs at anytime during treatment, with or without warning symptoms or a previous history of serious gastro-intestinal events.
-When gastro-intestinal bleeding or ulceration occurs, the treatment should be stopped immediately.
-The risk of gastro-intestinal bleeding, ulceration or perforation is higher with increasing NSAID doses, in patients with a history of ulcer, particularly if compilicated with basemorthage or perforation (see section 2.2 panet). if complicated with haemorrhage or perforation (see section 2 Do not take Nurofen for Children) and in the elderly.
+Gastrointestinal bleeding, ulceration or perforation, which can be fatal, has been reported with all NSAIDs at anytime during treatment, with or without warning symptoms or a previous history of serious gastro-intestinal events.
+When gastrointestinal bleeding or ulceration occurs, the treatment should be stopped immediately.
+The risk of gastrointestinal bleeding, ulceration or perforation is higher with increasing NSAID doses, in patients with a history of ulcer, particularly if complicated with haemorrhage or perforation (see section 2 Do not take Nurofen for Children) and in the elderly.
 These patients should commence treatment on the lowest dose available.
 Combination therapy with protective agents (e.g. misoprostol or proton pump inhibitors) should be considered for those patients, and also those requiring concomitant low-dose aspirin, or other drugs likely to increase gastrointestinal risk.

-Anti-inflammatory/pain-killer medicines like ibuprofen may be associated with a small increased risk of heart attack or stroke. particularly when used at high doses.
+Anti-inflammatory / pain killer medicines like ibuprofen may be associated with a small increased risk of heart attack or stroke, particularly when used at high doses.
 Do not exceed the recommended dose or duration of treatment.

-You should discuss your treatment with your doctor or pharmacist before taking Nuroten for Children if you:
+You should discuss your treatment with your doctor or pharmacist before taking Nurofen for Children if you:

-- have heart problems including heart failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral artery disease (poor circulation in the legs of feet due to narrow or blocked arteries), or any kind of stroke (including 'mini-stroke' or transient ischaemic attack "TIA"). - have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or if you are a smoker.
+- Have heart problems including heart failure, angina (chest pain) or if you have had a heart attack, bypass surgery, peripheral artery disease (poor circulation in the legs or feel due to narrow or blocked arteries) or any kind of stroke (including 'mini-stroke' or transient ischaemic attack "TIA".) - Have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or if you are a smoker

 Consult a doctor before using Nurofen for Children if any of the above mentioned conditions affect your child.